utsaslab/chipmunk/setup.md

 ## 4. Building and running FlyTrap with Syzkaller
 1. `cd` to `flytrap/` and run `make`.
 2. Create a directory `workdir` in `flytrap`.
-3. Edit the config file so that:
+3. Create a copy of `config.template` named `config` and edit it so that:

     - "workdir" is set to the absolute path to `flytrap/syzkaller/workdir`
     - "kernel_obj" is set to the absolute path to `flytrap/vmshare/linux-5.1`